ModelEngineering/controlSBML/README.md

 that continuous integration is done only *without* ``slycot``.

 ## Version History
+* 1.0.1
+    * src directory contains all pcakages
 * 1.0.0
     * Redefined inputs as species adjustment (positive or negative)
     * ControlSBML.equals has an option to do a "quick check"